emdann/emdann.github.io/index.md

 I work on computational methods to investigate mechanisms of gene regulation from single-cell genomics data.

-I am a PhD student in the Cellular Genetics programme at the Wellcome Sanger Institute and the University of Cambridge.
+I am currently a PhD student in the Cellular Genetics programme at the Wellcome Sanger Institute and the University of Cambridge.

 I'm all for writing reusable code and reproducible analyses.

 ---

 <div class="container">
-<h3><a name="Contact"></a>contact</h3>
+<h3><a name="Contact"></a>Contact</h3>

     <div class="row-fluid">
         <div class="span3">